WWE Legend Puts Red Wings Stanley Cup Champ Through Table

 A Detroit Red Wings fan favorite got a little more than he bargained for when he attended Impact Wrestling’s “Sacrifice” event Friday.

-The event was held in Windsor, Ontario, Canada, and Darren McCarty was spotlighted in the crowd, where he had a front row seat for all the action.
+The event was held in Windsor, Ontario, Canada, and Darren McCarty was spotlighted in the crowd, where he had a front-row seat for all the action.

 The four-time Stanley Cup champion found himself involved in the action during the Bully Ray, who WWE fans might remember as Bubba Ray Dudley, vs. Tommy Dreamer match.
 It was a special gimmick match, so action spilled over to the outside.
 Ray took a sip of beer from McCarty’s friend and spit it at the former Red Wings forward and threw the cup at him.
 The WWE Hall of Famer proceeded to “pie face” or throw a jab at McCarty.